Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-2-transience.md

 As went the _Sacred Motto_ of the Guild of Houyhnhnm Programmers:
 [_I object to doing things that computers can do_](http://www.wanderings.net/notebook/Main/BitterAcknowledgmentsOfOlinShivers).

-And then, suddenly, Ngnghm became worried about his journal.
+And then, suddenly, Ann became worried about her journal.
-He had been consigning his observations on a computer ever since he had learned to use a mouse to draw Houyhnhnm symbols in a paint application.
+She had been consigning her observations on a computer ever since she had learned to use a mouse to draw Houyhnhnm symbols in a paint application.
-(Ngnghm once remarked that a one-button mouse is an exquisite input device for a Houyhnhnm's hoof, but that it takes a Yahoo to believe it is suited to a Yahoo's hand.)
+(Ann once remarked that a one-button mouse is an exquisite input device for a Houyhnhnm's hoof, but that it takes a Yahoo to believe it is suited to a Yahoo's hand.)
-Now, he admitted that he could never retrieve his old notes;
+Now, she admitted that she could never retrieve her old notes;
-but he just thought that it was due to his not understanding the Houyhnhnm-Computer Interface properly, and to his not knowing how to search back in time what he had previously drawn.
+but she just thought that it was due to her not understanding the Houyhnhnm-Computer Interface properly, to said interface not having proper automated recognition for hoof-written Houyhnhnm scribblings, and to her not knowing how to search back in time what she had previously drawn.
-He assumed that Human computers were probably not geared to properly index his observations for easy retrieval, but that they would otherwise all be logged in the computer's memory.
+He assumed that Human computers were probably not geared to properly index her observations for easy retrieval, but that of course they would otherwise all be logged in the computer's memory.
-Was I implying that all his notes were lost, including some of the finest poetry he had ever written, as inspired both by the suffering from his predicament and the marvel at his discoveries?
+Was I implying that all her notes were lost, including some of the finest poetry she had ever written, as inspired both by the suffering from her predicament and the marvel at her discoveries?
 I won't claim any proficiency at judging Houyhnhnm poetry — it all sounds like nickering and whickering to me — but to this day, I fear that one of the greatest pieces of Houyhnhnm literature